dichen001/Go4Jobs/README.md

 4. To keep this README short, please log your detailed progress by creating your own issues or markdowns within your folder, and provide a link here.
 5. Feel free to insert your calender using the alphabetical order of your name (a,b,c,d,e,f,g....x,y,z)
+6. To make sure you can make changes for this repo, please add a new issue with your GitHub ID and @ any group member.

 ## Jack‘s Log
 ### September 2016